claudiogiu/Packaging-Custom-Affinity-Propagation-Clustering/docs/api.md

   If `None`, the median of the similarity matrix is used.

 - `damping` (`float`, default: `0.9`)
   Damping factor to stabilize updates.
-Must lie in the interval `(0.5, 1)`.
+Must be in the interval `(0.5, 1)`.

 - `max_iter` (`int`, default: `200`)
   Maximum number of iterations allowed for message passing.